-At external temperatures above 32 °F /0 °C and when the engine is running, you obtain a maximum
+At external temperatures above 32 °F /0 °C and when the engine is running, you obtain a maximum cooling effect as soon as possible.

 The automatic climate control goes into recirculated-air mode at the lowest temperature.
 Air flows at maximum rate from the vents for the upper body area.
 You should therefore open them for maximum cooling.